Upcoming Discipline Hearings

 In particular, it is alleged that he:

-• Was found guilty of an offence that is relevant to his suitability to practise;
+• Was found guilty of an offence relevant to his suitability to practice;

 Hearing Dates: TBA